RajanSandha/auto_blog/_posts/2025-06-09-immigration-and-innovation-why-silicon-valley-need.md

 By embracing immigration, Silicon Valley can continue to thrive as a global center of innovation and economic growth.

 **In conclusion,** immigration is not just a social issue; it's an economic imperative for Silicon Valley.
 By attracting and retaining top talent from around the world, the region can maintain its competitive edge and drive **future innovations**.
 It's time for policymakers to recognize the importance of immigration and enact reforms that support a vibrant and dynamic tech industry.
-Want to learn more about how immigration impacts the tech industry? [link to relevant resource].
+Want to learn more about how immigration impacts the tech industry?

 ---